RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Enable quick list scrolling overlay**

 With this option enabled, there will be an overlay displayed when scrolling the gamelists quickly, i.e. when holding down the _Up_, _Down_, _Left shoulder_ or _Right shoulder_ buttons for some time.
 The overlay will darken the background slightly and display the first two characters of the game names.
-If the game is a favorite and the setting to sort favorites above non-favorites has been enabled, a star will be shown instead.
+If the game is a favorite and the setting to sort favorites above non-favorites has been enabled, a star symbol will be shown instead.

 **Enable virtual keyboard**

 This enables a virtual (on-screen) keyboard that can be used at various places throughout the application to input text and numbers using a controller.
-The Shift and Alt keys can be toggled individually or combined together to access many special characters.
+The Shift and Alt keys can be toggled individually or combined to access many special characters.
 The general use of the virtual keyboard should hopefully be self-explanatory.

 **Enable menu scroll indicators**

-With this option enabled, "up and down" scroll indicators will be displayed in the upper right corner of menus (including the metadata editor) if there are more entries available than can be shown on the screen at the same time.
+With this option enabled, "up and down" scroll indicators will be displayed in the upper right corner of menus (including the metadata editor and scraper) if there are more entries available than can be shown on the screen at the same time.
 These indicators will change dynamically as the list is scrolled.
 If the setting is disabled, a simplified static indicator will be displayed instead.

 **Enable toggle favorites button**